loomio/loomio_help/content/user_manual/privacy.md

 ### Loomio.org

 #### Hosted service provider
-Heroku is a cloud application platform used by organisations of all sizes to deploy and operate applications throughout the world.
+Heroku is a cloud application platform used by organizations of all sizes to deploy and operate applications throughout the world.
 Heroku’s platform provides infrastructure management, scaling, and security.

 Heroku applies security best practices and manages platform security, protecting customers from threats.
 Heroku applies security controls at every layer from physical to application, isolating applications and data, and rapidly deploys security updates without customer interaction or service interruption.